Water or fluid retention refers to an excessive buildup of fluid in the circulatory system, body tissues, or cavities in the body.

 Water retention is also possible if the capillary walls become too leaky.
 If something goes wrong with pressure or the wall becomes too leaky, excess liquid will be released into the spaces between cells.

 If too much fluid is released, more of it will remain in the tissues, rather than returning to the capillaries, resulting in swelling and water retention.

 The lymphatic system

-The lymphatic system drains fluid from tissues (called lymph) and empties it back into the bloodstream.
-However, if too much fluid is released in the first place, the lymphatic system can be overwhelmed - it is unable to return fluid fast enough, and it accumulates around the tissues.
+The lymphatic system drains a fluid called lymph from tissues and empties it back into the bloodstream.
+However, if too much fluid is released in the first place, the lymphatic system can become overwhelmed.
+It is unable to return fluid fast enough, and this builds up around the tissues.